ibm-cloud-docs/vpc/set-up-environment.md

 Before you can use the CLI to create your VPC, you must install the IBM Cloud CLI and the VPC CLI plug-in.

-{{site.data.keyword.cloud_notm}} CLI is not supported on LinuxONE (s390x processor architecture).
-However, you can install the CLI on another supported platform and use it with LinuxONE (s390x processor architecture) virtual server instances.
-{:note}

 1. Install the [IBM Cloud CLI ![External link icon](../icons/launch-glyph.svg "External link icon")](/docs/cli?topic=cli-getting-started){: new_window}.
 1. Install the VPC CLI plug-in.